 Often utilising hard wearing, anti-impact and waterproof materials, you can choose the colour, door height and type of locks that meet your requirements.
 There are finishes that can also deter graffiti and vandalism which can help maintain the integrity of the design.

-TBS Amwell’s Acorn and Splash ranges are ideal for this age group as all colours in these ranges can be coordinated to your school colours to maintain the sense of belonging and reinforce the school’s culture of family.
+TBS Amwell’s Tots 2 Teens and Splash ranges are ideal for this age group as all colours in these ranges can be coordinated to your school colours to maintain the sense of belonging and reinforce the school’s culture of family.